lilei1/GenAI_Omics/README.md

 Welcome to the GenAI_Omics research group!
 This is a collaborative space for discussing cutting-edge publications, innovative ideas, and other fascinating topics at the intersection of Generative AI and Omics.

 We meet weekly on **Fridays from 1:30 PM to 2:30 PM PST** via Zoom.
-To join, please contact Dr. Li Lei at lileichinagermany@gmail.com for the Zoom link.
+To join, please register for the Zoom link.
+Here is the [registration link](https://lbnl.zoom.us/meeting/register/mnq3wg4RTD23053uY5NBUQ).

 ---